 New Advanced Engine Management System Calibration Course Launched!
-Advanced Engine Management System mapping courses now available from the Academy of Motorsport Sciences
+Advanced Engine Management System mapping courses now available from the Academy of Motorsport Sciences, for those having completed the Intermediate course.

 • Provides very high level training for remapping engine control systems